pebblesandweeds/cpu_matmul/docs/source/cpu_matmul_blog.rst

        }
    }

-This naive approach highlights the direct relationship between the algorithmic simplicity and the computational inefficiency, providing a clear starting point for subsequent optimizations and deeper understanding of matrix multiplication on CPUs using C.
+Naive Matrix Multiplication Performance
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This naive approach effectively illustrates the link between algorithmic simplicity and computational inefficiency.
+With N set to 8192, the computation involves approximately 1,099.51 billion floating-point operations.
+Despite the large workload, our AWS c7a.32xlarge instance achieves a performance of around 25 GFLOPS.
+This demonstrates the significant gap between the naive method's potential and the optimizations needed to harness the full computational power of our hardware.
+This setup provides a clear starting point for exploring more advanced optimization techniques in subsequent sections.

 Optimizing Matrix Multiplication
 --------------------------------